flatiron-labs/learn.co-CommonMark/README.md

 ( ) no
 ```

+You don't need to number your questions.
+This will be handled for you by our CSS once the lesson is rendered on Learn.

 ### Answer Choices

 Questions with one answer have `( )` to indicate the choices.
 These will be parsed into radio buttons.